gie-sakura/msnlora/README.md

 ### Installing

-Now you can download and install the project in your device.
+Now you can download and install the project in your devices.

-First download the .ZIP and extract it in your machine.
+First download the .ZIP and extract it in your machine and copy the rasp.py folder to your raspberry.

-Installing the repository in the LoPy device.
+To install the repository in the LoPy device.

 On the project's location type:
 ```